 Aerialist: Anastasia Sauvage, www.anastasiasauvage.com.
 Photographer: Elle Aime Photography

-If you like these exercises but want MORE, check out my active flexibly plan for SPLITS: It contains two different training programs: one focused on improving active flexibility in front/back splits, and a separate program that addresses middle splits and pancake.
-This plan has photos, descriptions, AND links to full videos of each exercise.
+If you like these exercises but want MORE, check out my active flexibly plan for SPLITS or PIKE: these comprehensive plans have photos, descriptions, AND links to full videos of each exercise.
 More importantly, it explains the "WHY" behind my active flexibility exercises...what makes these exercises work, and why we focus on specific muscle groups.
-Click the button below to check it out!
+Click the button below to check them out!

 And, of Course, the DISCLAIMER!